 But back then, it was all about the talk.
 Our decision not to spank our children came squarely from a place of introspection.
 By taking corporal punishment out of the parental toolbox from the beginning, we both knew we would never put ourselves in a position where discipline might quickly morph into something much different, fueled by, like it or not, anger and hostility.

 No matter what side you come down on now, before you lay a hand of discipline on your child, start by looking into your own heart.
-Next, talk about what you see in there.
-Oh, and I would not, under any circumstances, advise conducting a Google search on spanking.
+Next, talk at length about what you see in there.
+Then make a discipline plan and a pact with your partner and yourself, and stick to it.